azat-io/actions-up/readme.md

 ## Features

 - **Auto-discovery**: Scans all workflows (`.github/workflows/*.yml`) and composite actions (`.github/actions/*/action.yml`)
+- **Reusable Workflows**: Detects and updates reusable workflow calls at the job level
 - **SHA pinning**: Updates actions to use commit SHA instead of tags for better security
 - **Batch Updates**: Update multiple actions at once
 - **Interactive Selection**: Choose which actions to update